openclarity/vmclarity/docs/command_line.md

 If we want to report results to the VMClarity backend, we need to create asset and asset scan object before scan because it requires asset-scan-id

-## Reporting results to VMClarity backand:
+## Reporting results to VMClarity backend:

 ```
 ASSET_ID=$(./cli/bin/vmclarity-cli asset-create --from-json-file assets/dir-asset.json --server http://localhost:8888/api)